State Legislation

 Respect parental rights by retaining their educational decision-making authority when appropriate.

-Ensure clear appointment and identification protocols are in place.
+Ensure clear EDM appointment and identification protocols are in place.

 Require and provide training.